-The Generalized AI Service (GAS) Generator creates the REST service from a simple function or class definition while utilizing the newest python language features such as documented typing information integrated in the program specification.
+The Generalized AI Service (GAS) Generator creates the REST service from a simple function or class definition while utilizing the newest Python language features such as documented typing information integrated into the function or method signatures as part of the program specification.
 The GAS Generator provides us with the fuel that is needed as part of the service deployment.
 This is manifested in a number of artifacts for the deployment.
 The artifacts include a specification derived from the python program in OpenAPI format, the server code that is derived from the OpenAPI format, and an optional container specification file (e.g., Dockerfile).
-In addition, as we expect that the service is going to be reused, we use a GAS Service registry in which we record the specification description of the service as well as deployment information on which the service ought to be deployed.
-This deployment specification can be derived from other prototype cloudmesh components such as cloudmeshfrugal, which can obtain resources based on minimal cost.
-We have not explicitly included this component in our architecture picture as we have not used it as part of our benchmarks that we describe later.
+In addition, as we expect that the service is going to be reused, we use a GAS service registry in which we record the specification description of the service as well as deployment information on which the service ought to be deployed.
+This deployment specification can be derived from other prototype Cloudmeshcomponents such as cloudmesh-frugal, which can obtain resources based on minimal cost.
+We have not explicitly included this component in our architecture picture as we have not used it as part of our benchmarks or deployments that we describe later.